 Knowing exactly what you want to film or photograph saves a lot of time on location and can reduce your post-production work.

 I have an array of drone-related apps on my iPhone, and they all help in one way or another when planning a flight.
 The best one has to be UAV Forecast.
-This gives you the weather conditions at any location, wind speed, chance of rain, visibility, sunrise, sunset and it will also highlight No-Fly Zones on a map.
+This gives you the weather conditions at any location, including wind speed, chance of rain, visibility, sunrise, and sunset and it will also highlight No-Fly Zones on a map.

 I also use Google Earth to investigate and explore a location before I get there.
 This means when I arrive, I know where I’m going to launch and land and where I need to fly to get the shot I’m after.
 Google Earth can also help you find unexpected views to capture.
 I spend less time in the air now than I use to but I achieve so much more.

-Always check the location for other drone pilots.
+Always check the location of other drone pilots.
 This will become more and more important as time goes on as more people join the ranks.
 Speak with each other and figure out if there will be any conflict between your flights.

 Flying and filming at the same time can be difficult for some.
 Always maintain a visual line of sight (VLOS) with your drone and if need be, get a second pair of eyes to help you.
 I lost a drone by not following this advice.

 You need to be different.
 Your footage or photos need to stand out.
 Think about how you film and photograph.
 Where is the light?
 Where are the shadows?
 Avoid long segments of footage of the same subject.